SageSight3/Mimic/docs/Tasks.md

 * Once placeholder functionality's implemented, compile and benchmark a release build
 * Commment code
 * Implement basic eons
-* review transient crater depth height calculation, may need to do the same for rim radius
+* refactor impact generator implementation an unit tests so that Crater::new() only needs crater depth and map to make a crater
+    * will need to move crater_tile_coords()

 ### Low Priority